BlueEagle06/TextClassification/README.md

 p(class|data)=p(data|class)*p(class)/p(data)

-p(data) can be ignored as it will be same for all classes, and we are interested in finding the class with the highest probability, and not the actual probabilities.
+p(data) can be ignored
+as it will be same for all classes, and we are interested in fiinding the class with the highest probability, and not the actual probabilities.
-(Since this is a classification task, not proabability modeling)

-p(class) will be same for each class in this case, asno. of data points belonging to each class is same.

 hence we need to find
   p(data|class)